Innovation and Community: Research for a Sustainable Future

 9-10 July 2025

-The second day focuses on community engagement and cultural narratives, starting off with a keynote from Phoebe Kalungi, Public Health Programme Lead for Children and Adolescents in Tower Hamlets.
-The focus on community is continued in talks on understanding the marginalisation of black teenagers, on critical intercultural awareness in ESOL teacher education, on decolonising oral history practice, and, later in the day, on the influence of cultural background on the nutritional status of drinks and food.
+The second day focused on community engagement and cultural narratives, starting off with a keynote from Phoebe Kalungi, Public Health Programme Lead for Children and Adolescents in Tower Hamlets.
+The focus on community continued in talks on understanding the marginalisation of black teenagers, on critical intercultural awareness in ESOL teacher education, on decolonising oral history practice, and, later in the day, on the influence of cultural background on the nutritional status of drinks and food.

-Our knowledge transfer projects are highlighted in presentations by three London Met Knowledge Transfer Partnership Associates followed by a talk on the Innovate UK ICURe Programme by Dr Edward Cole, Head of ICURe Regional Hub – London & South-East (England), and Dr Matthew Lam, Lecturer in Pharmaceutics and Drug Delivery.
+Our knowledge transfer projects were highlighted in presentations by three London Met Knowledge Transfer Partnership Associates followed by a talk on the Innovate UK ICURe Programme by Dr Edward Cole, Head of ICURe Regional Hub – London & South-East (England), and Dr Matthew Lam, Lecturer in Pharmaceutics and Drug Delivery.